 “The rule of law as a principle contains no explicit substantive component like eminent domain but has many shades and colours.
 Violation of the principle of natural justice may undermine the rule of law resulting in arbitrariness, unreasonableness, etc. but such violations may not undermine the rule of law so as to invalidate a statue.
-The rule of law as a principle is not an absolute means of achieving equity, human rights, justice, freedom and even democracy and it all depends upon the nature of the legislation and the seriousness of the violation.
+The rule of law under Indian Constitution as a principle is not an absolute means of achieving equity, human rights, justice, freedom and even democracy and it all depends upon the nature of the legislation and the seriousness of the violation.
 The rule of the law as an overarching principle can be applied by the constitutional courts, in the rarest of rare cases and the courts can undo laws, which are tyrannical, violate the basic structure of the constitution and norms of law and justice.”

 “At the heart of any system based on the rule of law, there is a strong judicial system, independent and equipped with powers, financial resources, material and skills that are necessary to protect human rights within the framework of administering justice”

 In developing democratic countries, the Judiciary has to play an important role if the law has to keep pace with social needs.
 Such an approach is very pertinent in the field of legislation and subordinate legislation.
 Law is not static, but dynamic and therefore the norms to control it cannot be static.
-The role of judiciary with the advancement in the thought process of a human being had shifted its traditional role to more participatory one to cater to the changing needs of the society.
+The role of the judiciary with the advancement in the thought process of a human being had shifted its traditional role to a more participatory one to cater to the changing needs of the society.
 Apart from the basic role, the judiciary is also concerned with the function of acting as a final interpreter of the Constitution and other organic laws, protector of Fundamental Rights of the citizens and guardian to keep necessary checks upon the constitutional transgressions by other organs of the state.

-“All the rights secured to the citizens under the Constitution are worth nothing, and a mere bubble, except guaranteed to them by the ‘Rule of Law’ and an independent and virtuous Judiciary.”-Andrew Jackson.
+“All the rights secured to the citizens under the Constitution are worth nothing, and a mere bubble, except guaranteed to them by the ‘Rule of Law’ and an independent and virtuous Judiciary.”- Andrew Jackson.

 8 Justice George Gurvitch, Encyclopaedia of the social sciences 41(Macmillan Company 1932).